SE-Stuttgart/moodle-block_booksearch/README.md

 to complete the installation from the command line.

 ## Third-party APIs ##
-Slide finder relies on [pdfparser](https://github.com/smalot/pdfparser) plug-in to extract data from PDF files.
+Slide finder plug-in relies on [pdfparser](https://github.com/smalot/pdfparser) package to extract data from PDF files.
 Pdfparser is a standalone PHP package under LGPLv3 license (see [thirdpartylibs.xml](https://github.com/SE-Stuttgart/kib3_moodleplugin_slidefinder/blob/main/thirdpartylibs.xml) for more details).

 ## License ##